movementkitchen/website/src/pages/index.md

 3. What is the recovery strategy?
 4. What is the timeline of recovery and return to your chosen physical activity (running, weight training, dance, gardening, carrying your children)?

+Email me at ivana@movementkitchen.co.uk to book your free 10-min telephone/Zoom consultation.